Residential Visits in KS2 at Pannal School

 Residential Visits are an important part of our Key Stage 2 curriculum at Pannal School.
 We believe they give the children a wide range of opportunities which enhance both our curriculum provision for the children and the children’s independence, confidence, resilience, and social skills.

 In Key Stage 2 at Pannal School, there are residential visits in years 4, 5 and 6 which each have a different focus, and all complement each other.
-The centres we use are youth hostels (YHA) (Grinton Lodge in Year 6) or affiliated to the Scout Association (Thornthwaite in year 4) or hold the AALA licence (Adventurous Activities Licensing Service) and have approved supplier status from NYCC’s Educational Visits Advisor (Carlton Lodge in Year 5) giving confidence that everything is in place to cover all Health and Safety requirements.
+The centre we use is youth hostel (YHA) (Grinton Lodge in Year 6) or hold the AALA licence Adventurous Activities Licensing Service (Carlton Lodge in Year 5) and have approved supplier status from NYCC’s Educational Visits Advisor giving confidence that everything is in place to cover all Health and Safety requirements.

 ‘Safeguarding children is our priority, and we work closely with industry leading experts, including the DBS and the NSPCC, to ensure that our child safeguarding practices are over and above those required by law.
 All properties are regularly inspected for their physical safety and security,’ YHA.